|Director:||Amanda Jensen-Doss, Ph.D.,|

 Child Division faculty, postdocs, and graduate students investigate children's problems and development through research and clinical training.
 Students typically receive financial support and full tuition remission during their doctoral training.
 The division offers three distinct programs of study.

-- This program focuses on research training in child development that with a focus on basic science and the investigation of contextual factors that put children at risk or support resilience.
+- This program focuses on research training in child development with a focus on mechanisms and predictors of change, as well as the investigation of contextual factors that put children at risk or support resilience.

 - Child/Family Clinical

 - This track of the clinical program focuses on research with children and adolescents (and their families) at risk for emotional and behavioral problems, and on child and adolescent psychopathology.

 - This track of the clinical program focuses on research with children and adolescents (and their families) with acute or chronic medical conditions, or the prevention of medical conditions in children and youth.